DSC-Capstone/2024-25/assignments/projects/q2-proposal.md

 ### Deliverables and Grading

 You'll present your elevator pitch in two stages:
 1. First, you'll deliver a _dry run_ of your elevator pitch to your TA and the rest of your project group.
 Think of the dry run as a "checkpoint" for your final elevator pitch – it doesn't need to be polished at this stage.
-You will present your dry run at your [**Week 9/10 TA check-in**](https://dsc-capstone.org/2024-25/assignments/projects/q1-week-9-10-checkin); we'll make an announcement on Ed once you can sign up for these.
+You will present your dry run at your [**Week 8 TA check-in**](https://dsc-capstone.org/2024-25/assignments/projects/q1-week-9-10-checkin); we'll make an announcement on Piazza once you can sign up for these.
 2. Then, you'll **individually** record a video of you presenting your elevator pitch to YouTube and submit a link to it on Gradescope.
 There should be no slides in the video, just your face talking.
 (Let Suraj know if you have any concerns with this requirement.)

 Note that every member of your group will have to record separate videos, even if you write your pitches together and they are largely similar.